uriMol/MinesWeeper/README.md

 # My first git repository
 This is a MinesWeeper puzzle game I made for fun.
 It's the first time I've done such a thing and it was made before I knew how to handle git so I uploaded it manually.

-You'll probably see that it is not perfectly planned and organized but it's pretty nice for a first fun after school project.
+You'll probably see that it is not perfectly planned and organized, made it over a year ago during my first year.